 - 3,200 doctoral students,

-The scholars participate in over 150 projects financed by European and other international funds and organizations, such as EU framework programmes, European Science Foundation, European Cooperation in the Field of Scientific and Technical Research, European Economic Area and Norway Grants, European Molecular Biology Organization.
+The scholars participate in over 1500 projects financed by national or international research programmes, such as EU framework programmes, European Science Foundation, European Cooperation in the Field of Scientific and Technical Research, European Economic Area and Norway Grants, European Molecular Biology Organization.

 Each year the body of publications produced by the University scholars increases by approximately 7,700 new items.